 Environmental remediation not related to a Catastrophe, and which is not part of routine operations, constitutes an Environmental Project.
 An example of this is a project to remediate soil or groundwater pollution that resulted from long-term seepage.
 A remediation project can entail taking samples to determine the scope of the problem, lab analysis, feasibility studies, etc.

 The Operator may perform other routine environmental activities associated with drilling or other downhole well operations, major construction, producing and abandonment operations would also be considered an integral part of those operations, rather than an Environmental Project.
-Generally, the cost of these routine environmental activities would be included in an AFE for the operation.
 Examples of routine environmental activities include:

 site-specific surveys needed to obtain permits